-According to the past experiences of Asia countries interacting with the Western countries in the past century as well as my recent observations, I would like to propose a typology of multiple theories that can be used to conceptualize and practice fostering local knowledge in globalization particularly through globalized education, as shown in Table 3.
+According to the past experiences of Asia countries interacting with the Western countries in the past century as well as my recent observations (Cheng, 2002a, b), I would like to propose a typology of multiple theories that can be used to conceptualize and foster local knowledge and human development in globalization particularly through globalized education, as shown in Table 2.
 All these theories have their characteristics, strengths and limitations in globalizing education.